Chilean colonization of the Strait of Magellan: French and British interest in the strait

 In Chile, there were suspicions that the British or French would attempt to settle the strait.
 The 1837 French expedition of Dumont D'Urville surveyed the area of Puerto del Hambre and the navigational conditions in the Strait of Magellan.
 In a report the expedition recommended that a French colony be established at the strait to support future traffic along the route.
 Chilean authorities were aware of the French interest in the strait but had no detailed information about French designs for the area.
 Chile never made any public complain to France.

 Chilean officials also suspected the British of being interested in establishing a base in the strait.
-This suspicion was based in on the first (1826–1830) and second (1831–1836) voyage of the HMS Beagle and the reports originating from them.
+This suspicion was based in on the first (1826–1830) and second (1831–1836) voyage of HMS Beagle and the reports originating from them.
 In the opinion of Robert FitzRoy a British base in strait would be beneficial for the contact of the British Isles with Australia.